 Arthritis (joint pain and swelling) and muscle weakness may also occur.

-Fatigue and decreased ability to carry out daily activities are pervasive.
+Fatigue and depression decrease the ability to carry out daily activities and reduces the quality of life.

 Since each case is unique, no two patients will follow the same course of the disease.